 Little did the humpback know it was stuck in just the right place to get the assistance it needed.

-Gordon Chew had been instrumental through the years in advocating for entanglement preparedness in Tenakee, storing and maintaining NOAA-provided supplies, and coordinating trainings by NOAA experts.
+Gordon Chew had been instrumental through the years in advocating for entanglement preparedness in Tenakee.
+He stored and maintained NOAA-provided supplies, and coordinated trainings by NOAA experts.
 Steve Lewis was an experienced whale researcher with many years working around the animals.
 Both are Level 3 trained large whale entanglement responders.
 Together, they had the preparedness, experience, and the right tools for getting the needed underwater images for assessing the entanglement—a long pole with a GoPro camera attached.

 Working from a skiff, Chew focused on collecting video of the whale and the entangling pot gear and line.
 Lewis carefully steered the boat around the humpback to get images from all angles.
 Then they sent the photos and video to NOAA Fisheries’ Large Whale Entanglement Response team.
 The team oversees response efforts in Alaska under NOAA Fisheries’ Marine Mammal Health and Stranding Response Program.